 - Electrical power, petroleum and steel targets.

-Altogether, Dropshot identified 200 targets in 100 cities and towns that, if destroyed, would wipe out 85 percent of the Soviet Union’s industrial capacity.
+Altogether, Dropshot identified 200 targets in 100 cities and towns that, if wiped out, would destroy 85 percent of the Soviet Union’s industrial capacity.

 This initial wave of attacks would be followed up by air operations against naval targets, with an emphasis on reducing Soviet submarine capabilities, to achieve a sea blockade of the Soviet Union.